 The world seems to be turning at such a fast pace and I’m struggling to keep up with it.
 Just a month ago, I was just thinking about how I was going to make the last few days of my senior year the best.
 How was I going to make myself memorable?
-Now I'm worried about how I'm going to survive on my own.
+Now I'm worrying about how I'm going to survive on my own.

 Olivia M. Romero

 This letter is being sent to inform you of your recent acceptance to our Performing Arts and Music Academy.
 After reviewing our sources we have recognized you are very qualified for our college and we look forward to having you attend our school.
 Attached we have a brochure of all the classes our school offers so you can plan out your semester.
 Please have your courses picked out by August 1st.

 Congratulations on the admission and we wish you the best of luck in your future classes.

 “Oh, my-” My eyes open wide as I reread the letter over and over again.
 “Mom!”

 “Livia!
 What’s wrong?”
 My mom asks, rushing into the room.
 Her long dark brown hair lies on her shoulders as she stands in the doorways.